Live Frame Rate Conversion for Sports Production

 Exceptional output quality and minimal latency

-Live transcoder now ensures the best possible image quality when de-interlacing and changing frame rates, allowing live video to be converted and streamed to viewers in appropriate local standards.
-It provides multiple transcoding paths, to and from all the standard codecs and containers, at resolutions up to 4k Ultra HD.
-It enables an exceptional quality standards conversion capability.
-It supports any combination of resolution, scan type, and frame rate, from established broadcast standards to formats generated by any equipment capable of capturing moving media.
-Live Transcoder’s latency is 300 ms with standards conversion adding only 600 ms.
+With motion-compensated frame rate conversion, the Live Transcoder ensures exceptional image quality when converting and streaming live videos to viewers in their local standards.
+It offers multiple transcoding paths, supporting all standard codecs and containers, and resolutions up to 4k Ultra HD.
+The Live Transcoder excels in standards conversion, accommodating any combination of resolution, scan type, and frame rate—from established broadcast standards to formats captured by various media equipment.
+It boasts a low latency of 300 ms, with only an additional 600 ms for standards conversion.

 Live motion compensation